Server and Network Security

 All devices used by our staff members are required to be password protected, with automatic locking after short periods of disuse in addition to full-disk encryption.
 Staff are further required to enable multi-factor authentication (MFA) on all services that provide it.

-On top of the security outlined above, Propeller implements several other best practice measures to further ensure your data’s safety:
+On top of the security outlined above, Propeller implements several other best practice measures on premises and in AWS to further ensure your data’s safety:

 We use network firewalls to restrict access to systems from external networks and between systems internally.
 By default, all access is denied and only explicitly allowed ports and protocols are permitted based on business need.
-Each system is assigned to a firewall security group based on the system’s function.
-To mitigate risk, security groups restrict access to only the ports and protocols required for a system’s specific function.
+Each system is assigned to a firewall security group or has a firewall policy based on the system’s function.
+To mitigate risk, our firewalls restrict access to only the ports and protocols required for a system’s specific function.

 We also use dedicated web application firewalls (WAFs) to protect HTTP-based services through rate limiting and packet inspection.
 These firewalls inspect requests for malicious payloads such as SQL injection, cross site scripting (XSS), and other known attacks, and block them accordingly.
 They similarly provide protection from distributed denial of service (DDoS) attacks through rate limiting and by blocking requests from known malicious botnets.